robzr/short_bus/README.md

 - TODO: make Message a Class (inherit Queue), Array (for payload), String (for name)
 - TODO: use IPv6 : format for events

-Nanoservice has no dependencies outside of the Ruby Core & Standard Libraries, and should work with JRuby.
+ShortBus has no dependencies outside of the Ruby Core & Standard Libraries, and should work with JRuby.

-## What is a nanoservice?
-If a microservice uses language independent messaging and stand-alone services, then a nanoservice is an order of magnitude simpler.

-In it's simplest form, a nanoservice is simply a callback triggered on by a message received by the Dispatcher.

 ## What are the components?
 A Service is an object which participates in the SOA.
 It could be simply a Lambda, Block or Method launched on demand to receive and process (and optionally send) messages; it could have dedicated threads sending messages, or both.
 Usually, each Service exists in it's own Module and Class namespace, but that's up to you.
-Ideally, the only communication different Services have with each other is through the Dispatcher, with the exception of passed Queues (see passed Queues section below).
+Ideally, the only communication different Services have with each other is through the Driver, with the exception of passed Queues (see passed Queues section below).

 A Message is what is received, routed and sent to the recipient Services.
 A Message is a simple hash composed of an event (a description of the message), an optional payload object, and an optional passed Queue.

 `a_message = { event: 'example::event', payload: any_object }`

-The Dispatcher (Nanoservice::Dispatcher) is the brains of the operation.
-Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient Service(s) based on the EventSpec(s) supplied by the Service when it registered with the Dispatcher.
+The Driver (ShortBus::Driver) is the brains of the operation.
+Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient Service(s) based on the EventSpec(s) supplied by the Service when it registered with the Driver.

 ## What does an Event and an EventSpec look like?
 An Event is just a String.
 In it's simplest form, an entire Event (and Message even) can be composed entirely of a simple String like `'shutdown'`, but typically a more descriptive form is used which seperates component fields of the Event with `::`s, like `'OwnerService::Action::Argument::AnotherArgument'`.

-An EventSpec can be supplied by the Service when registering with the Dispatcher, in order to select which Events are received by the Service.
+An EventSpec can be supplied by the Service when registering with the Driver, in order to select which Events are received by the Service.
 EventSpecs can be a simple String (like: `'shutdown'`), a String including wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings/Regexps.

 ### Whats up with those wildcards?
 To simplify filtering, a EventSpec String can contain a `*` or a `**` wildcard.
 A `*` wildcard matches just one field between `::` delimiters.
 A `**` wildcard matches one or more.